flintoftid/aegmesher/ReadMe.txt

 Documentation

 Installation instructions are contained in the file Install.txt in the source distribution.
+The best place to start after installing the software is with the detailed tutorial example in the tutorial directory of the software package.
-There is also a draft user manual in the file doc/UserManual.txt.
+There is also a draft user_manual in the file doc/UserManual.txt.

 Bugs and support